 Born and raised in Peterborough, Ontario I exhibited art from an early age and continuing throughout my adult life.
 My intention is to engage art with a child-like enthusiasm.
-This is made evident through voluminous output of drawings using Magnum Sharpie's, many small sketch books and reclaimed objects to paint on.
-What keeps me creating artwork is both the process of making reaching meditative states such as automatic drawing, as well as experimental visual applications helping to propel artwork forward.
+This is made evident through voluminous output of drawings using Magnum Sharpie's, many small sketch books and reclaimed objects to draw and paint on.
+What keeps me creating artwork is the transformative benifits gained through the process of making such as automatic drawing, as well as experimental visual applications helping to propel artwork forward.

 Studying at NASCAD-U,2006 in Halifax opened doors to a worldly art community where I had opportunity to travel too London, England.
 There I developed artwork and exhibited in prominent galleries like the Royal Academy of Art 2006-07.